bivald/orbited2/_sources/tcpsocket.txt

     sock.send(data)

 Remember, when sock.open is set to binary Orbited does not handle string encoding at all.
 It's worth noting here that browsers do not use UTF-8 internally, but UTF-16.
-So if you plan to use binary protocol, unless you want utf-16, we recommend you to decode to utf-8 before sending it via the socket (sock.send).
-How to do this can be read on https://gist.github.com/2780226 (thanks to Philip Bennefall for pointing this out)
+If you plan to send binary data, unless you want UTF-16 for any reason, we recommend that you encode text strings from UTF-16 to UTF-8 before sending them using the send method of the socket class.
+You may read more about this on https://gist.github.com/2780226 (thanks to Philip Bennefall for pointing this out)

 .. sourcecode:: javascript